-Toward a Better Assessment of Head Injury Symptoms: Head Injury Questionnaire
+A Better Assessment of Head Injury Symptoms Using Questionnaires

 Complaints of post-concussion symptoms and head injury are common among populations of auto accident and other trauma victims, particularly during the acute phase of injury.
 Symptoms frequently involve reports of memory and attention deficit, headaches with and without nausea, double vision, loss of concentration, increase sensitivity to distractions, anger and/or irritability, apathy, etc..